joeloudjinz/laravel-repository/README.md

 #### Notes

-- if the model doesn't exist, it will ask you if you want to create it, if so it will create the model and continue generating files.
+- if the model doesn't exist, you will be asked if you want to create it, if so it will be created.

-- If one of the other files exist already it will ask you if you want to override it, if so it will, thus **be careful** about this situation to avoid losing written code.
+- If one of the other files exist already you will be asked to override it, if so it will, thus **be careful** about this situation to avoid losing written code.

 ## <a id="tests">Tests</a>